Reading Time: 16 minutes

 If you’re looking to buy a new vehicle, you might be wondering which is the cheapest state to buy a truck.
 Let’s face it, buying a new car or truck is never cheap, per se.
 There are several costs involved, apart from just the cost of the vehicle; you must consider sales tax (state and local), dealer documentation fees, registration fees, and sales and local sales tax.
 You should bear these costs in mind when you buy a truck so that you can effectively negotiate the price.

 Because unexpected fees can result in sticker shock—or even be a deal breaker if you’re on a tight budget —it’s a good idea to budget for those fees.
 If you live in a state with additional sales tax and other fees, it can be even more expensive.
-On the other hand, it is much less expensive to own a car in states like New Hampshire and Florida than in New York or California.
-That means that it’s often cheaper to buy used cars from out of state.

 Some of the cheapest states to buy a truck include North Carolina, Missouri, Wisconsin, Ohio, Virginia, New Hampshire, Oregon, and Florida.
 In New Hampshire, registration fees and sales taxes are the cheapest, which makes it the overall best state to buy a truck.